Jonathan Davidsson

-Jonathan Davidsson (born 12 March 1997) is a Swedish professional ice hockey forward for Tappara of the Liiga.
+Jonathan Davidsson (born 12 March 1997) is a Swedish professional ice hockey forward for Skellefteå AIK of the Swedish Hockey League (SHL).
 Davidsson was drafted in the sixth round, 170th overall, of the 2017 NHL Entry Draft by the Columbus Blue Jackets and traded to the Ottawa Senators in February 2019.

 Playing career

 Davidsson made his Swedish Hockey League debut playing with Djurgårdens IF Hockey during the 2015–16 SHL season.
 Davidsson also played for HockeyAllsvenskan team Asplöven HC on loan during the 2015–16 season.
 Jonathan's younger brother Marcus played together with Jonathan for Djurgårdens IF.
 Davidsson, along with his younger brother, extended his contract with Djurgården for an additional season in February 2018.

 On 5 May 2018, Davidsson signed a three-year, entry-level contract with the Columbus Blue Jackets.
 After attending the Blue Jackets 2018 training camp, Davidsson was loaned by the Blue Jackets to return to Sweden and continue his development with Djurgårdens IF for the duration of the 2018–19 season.

 On 22 February 2019, Davidsson was traded to the Ottawa Senators as part of the Blue Jackets acquisition of Senators forward Matt Duchene.
 Davidsson played his first game in the NHL on 7 November 2019, against the Los Angeles Kings.

 After two seasons within the Senators organization, Davidsson as an impending restricted free agent opted to return to Sweden, signing a one-year contract along with his brother Marcus, to play with HV71 on 22 June 2021.

-After helping HV71 return to the SHL, Davidsson registered 2 points through 23 games in the 2022–23 season before he left the club, alongside Marcus in signing for the remainder of the season with Tappara of the Finnish Liiga on 18 December 2022.
+After helping HV71 return to the SHL, Davidsson registered 2 points through 23 games in the 2022–23 season before he left the club, alongside Marcus in signing for the remainder of the season with Tappara of the Finnish SM-liiga on 18 December 2022.

+Along with his brother, Davidsson signed a one-year contract with Porin Ässät of the SM-liiga for the 2023–24 season.
+Before the start of the regular season, Davidsson suffered an injury when a puck broke his jaw.
+After healing from the surgery, Jonathan was back on the ice on 28 October, missing 15 games.